georgeabr/LSP-settings-sublime/README.md

 # LSP-settings-sublime
-LSP settings for Sublime text with Powershell
+LSP settings for Sublime text with Powershell.
 See link below on integration of LSP Powershell with Sublime text 3:
 https://lsp.readthedocs.io/en/latest/#powershell

+## How to use
+1. Download and extract the latest (stable) release of PowerShellEditorServices
+2. Install Sublime package - Powershell (for syntax highlight)
+3. Install Sublime package - LSP (for intellisense, etc.)
+4. In Sublime menu: Preferences -> Package settings -> LSP -> Settings.
+Edit this file as fit.